-While moving on may be top of mind for this cohort as reflected in their language, it’s also an important marker that organisations need to take notice of and provide them with the opportunities they need to grow.
+While moving on may be top of mind for this cohort as reflected in their language, it’s also an important marker that organizations need to take notice of and provide them with the opportunities they need to grow.

 At five to ten years of tenure, employees have invested a good amount of time growing with their company.
 They know the inner workings of their organisation, and have built up a toolkit of skills and experience.